abraham28/abrasoft-laundry/README.md

-# Abrasoft Template Website
+# Abrasoft Laundry App

-This website is built with Next.js for the purposes of representing Abrasoft.
+This app is built with Next.js for the purposes of Laundry Management.
 Below are the instructions to set up and run the project.

 ## Getting Started